 Theodore was born into a Christian family: his father and mother, Elijah and Mabel, served with the Mildmay Mission to the Jews.
 He came to faith in Christ as a young teenager, and quickly became very active in local preaching and evangelism.
 On leaving school at the age of fourteen, he began work in a factory, entering the grocery trade two years later.
 When he was twenty-one, he was invited to become the pastor of a church which was being formed in West Worthing.

-Although a dyslexic handicap had limited his success in school, he applied himself diligently to rise above this and became a self-taught scholar able to take a place among those with the highest levels of formal education.
+Although dyslexia had limited his success in school, he applied himself diligently to rise above this and became a self-taught scholar able to take a place among those with the highest levels of formal education.
 He learned both Greek and Hebrew and became a writer and editor.

 After four years pastoring the West Worthing Tabernacle, he was called in 1931 to the Perks Memorial Mission, now Winchester Evangelical Free Church.
 For fourteen years God blessed his ministry there with growing numbers and a vigorous evangelistic outreach.
 Daughter churches were planted in two suburbs.
 Although with the onset of war many of the men who had been added to the fellowship were scattered, during the war years there was significant blessing among the thousands of service personnel stationed in and around Winchester.